 Step 1: Find out where in Seoul you want to live

-Figure out a good place to live in Korea for you.
+Seoul is very large.
+Don’t waste your time by trying to search all over the city.
+First, decide on the neighborhood that works best for you.
 The number one factor for most people is proximity to work.
-Taking an hour or more to commute on 2호선 (Seoul’s line number 2) is a pain in the butt.
+Taking an hour or more to commute on 2호선 (Seoul’s line number 2) is inconvenient.
 Look for straight shots with no transfers (or even walking distance) to your place of work.
-Being close to your favorite hang out spots in Seoul is also quite convenient.
-If you’re a cook, find a place close to one of Korea’s big supermarket chains, like E-mart.
-Or maybe you just want to live next to your favorite bibimbap restaurant in Myeongdong
+Being close to popular downtown areas is also quite convenient.

 Step 2: Check out how much it costs

-Tip 1: Feel free to call the numbers on the website to setup a viewing, but don’t forget to consider the next step!
+Tip 1: Don’t be afraid to call the numbers on the website to setup a viewing, but don’t forget to first consider…

-Tip 4: Some areas lack in types of housing (i.e. areas with high concentrations of families may not have many places for the lone foreigner).
+Tip 2: Some areas lack in types of housing (i.e. areas with high concentrations of families may not have many places for the single housing).

 Step 3: Go to as many real estate agents as possible